FarronF/limerick-council-meetings/meetings/2018/05/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th April 2018.md

 Chief Executives Report setting out details of conversion of 6 vacant 1 bedroom units into 3 new

 2 bedroom units at Chas Flats, Mary Street, Limerick City.
-The Chief Executive’s Report had been--- 4
+The Chief Executive’s Report had been
+---
+4

 prepared in accordance with Section 179(3)(a) of the Planning and Development Act 2000 (as